devzendo/digimorse/README.md

 The intention is to take our historic mode of communication, and be able to receive it and decode it (with your brain) whilst removing the effects of natural or man-made interference and fading.
-Visualise all the transmissions in a waterfall display, making it easy to see and select transmissions of interest.
-Filter out some or all stations so you can hone in on the one you want - and reply to it in digitally encoded Morse.
+The operator will be able to visualise all the transmissions in a waterfall display, making it easy to see and select transmissions of interest.
+There will be the facility to filter out some or all stations so you can hone in on the one you want - and reply to it in digitally encoded Morse.
 By adding error correction, and carefully designing the encoding and modulation, it is hoped that the weak signal characteristic enjoyed by users of FT8, JT9 etc. can be added to Morse.

 What digimorse is not:
-* It doesn't decode the Morse for you.
+* Computer-generated or computer-decoded Morse.
+It doesn't decode the Morse for you.
 That's cheating!
 It is a beautiful skill to master, like a language or musical instrument; mastering Morse is a fine human achievement. digimorse seeks to add another dimension to it!
 * The death of CW or Amateur Radio As We Know It(tm).
 You don't have to use it!
 * Completely automated, just macro-key-pressing.
 No, you use your normal Morse key or paddle.
 Macros will come later perhaps.
 * Quantized.
 If you have a unique rhythm to your keying, digimorse won't correct it.
 The timing of your keying goes out verbatim.
 You can use our keyer with a paddle which will give good timing (later).

+There are arguments that adding a keyboard entry facility (instead of key/paddle) and an auto-decoder (instead of human decode) might be warranted: in the case of disabilities.
+I'm happy to discuss these and maybe implement them; they're not my current priority.

 What you'll find different to usual CW:
 * No noise!
 QRN, QRM, QSB, gone!